hilton/hilton.github.com/blog/_posts/2026-05-19-weasel-words.md

 A common thread ties these examples from product design, programming, and scientific research.
 People understand explanations better when concrete examples should precede abstraction.

+Weasel words use overly vague or abstract ideas to avoid actual communication.
+If you have something to say, then put in the extra effort to say what you mean.